Parallax (Atlas Sound album)

 Parallax is the third studio album from Bradford Cox's solo project Atlas Sound, released November 7, 2011 on 4AD.
-The album debuted at No. 97 on the Billboard 200 and has received critical acclaim.
+The album debuted at No. 97 on the Billboard 200 to critical acclaim.

 Album title

 After Parallax was recorded, Bradford Cox was forced to continue touring with Deerhunter, which ended up being so stressful for Cox that it caused him to have a nervous breakdown.
-Cox related album's title to his lifestyle, saying:
+Cox related album's title to his lifestyle, saying in an interview with Rolling Stone:

 It's all about parallax, man.
 Five years for one person is 20 for another, you know?
 It's like, if a car is coming towards you down a highway and you're going towards it, it's like this distortion of how fast things go by.
 And I guess my time as a musician has gone by so fast that I realized that I have no personal life.
 The other guys in Deerhunter, they all found things.
 And I just have monomania.